 At the hotel

-Free WiFi throughout, wellies to borrow, cinema.
+Free WiFi throughout, live music on Thursday evenings, cinema.
 In rooms: TV with Sky Sports, free bottled water, tea and coffee kit, beach bags and sun hats, adaptor plugs, Roberts Radio and Aromatherapy Associates bath products.

 Our favourite rooms

 If you want to channel Captain Birdseye and constantly stare out to sea, be sure to book one of the rooms with a Channel-showcasing perch.
 Dogs and bath lovers will enjoy the Village Rooms, which are pet-friendly and have roomy, egg-shaped tubs.